vuestorefront/vue-storefront/packages/core/docs/commercetools/extensions/user-groups.md

 - `addCustomerToGroup: (customer: CustomerIdentifier, group: ResourceIdentifierInput) => Promise<UpdateResult>` - adds user to the group
 - `removeCustomerFromGroup: (customer: CustomerIdentifier) => Promise<UpdateResult>` - removes user from the group
 - `setup` - it configures the API client within the enterprise package.
-It expects the fully configured apollo client, so we recommend to configure the original API-client first and pass this configuration to the enterprise package (example below).
+It expects the fully configured apollo client, so we recommend configuring the original API-client first and pass this configuration to the enterprise package (example below).

 ## Example

-We strongly recommend to use these functions in our middleware as they require wider permissions.
+We strongly recommend using these functions in our middleware as they require wider permissions.
 Using it purely on the front-end side affects security.

-In order to create our middleware, firstly you have to register your middleware in the configuration:
+In order to create our middleware, firstly, you have to register your middleware in the configuration:

 ```js
 import customerGroupsMiddleware from './customerGroupsMiddleware'